hsoft/xibless/docs/api/control.rst

         :class:`Font`.
 The font of the control.
 Equivalent to ``[self font]``.

+    .. attribute:: alignment

+        One of :ref:`text-alignment-constants`.
+Alignment of the text within the field.
+        Equivalent to ``[self alignment]``.

     .. attribute:: controlSize

         :ref:`control-size-consts`.
 One of the 3 Regular, Small and Mini pre-defined